 DOK Level – 4

-Write a system of equations to describe the situation given below.
-Moreover, solve using the method of elimination and fill in the blanks.
+- Write a system of equations to describe the situation given below.
+Additionally, solve using the method of elimination and fill in the blanks.